Skip to main content

 Common Questions Answered

-A super PAC backed by Andreessen Horowitz and OpenAI president Greg Brockman is spearheading the opposition, targeting Assemblyman Alex Bores, a co‑sponsor of the bill.
-The PAC’s strategy involves political pressure and lobbying to influence lawmakers against the proposed federal standards.
+A super PAC backed by Andreessen Horowitz and OpenAI president Greg Brockman is actively targeting Assemblyman Alex Bores, one of the bill's co-sponsors.
+This opposition indicates significant tension within the tech industry about the proposed AI transparency legislation.